FAQ

 Arriow FAQ

-You will complete the control drive with your own vehicle (alternatively with the instructor's vehicle).
-The traffic expert(s) (there are cantons where you are accompanied by two experts e.g. BS/BL) will accompany you as a passenger.
+You complete the test drive in your own vehicle (alternatively in the driving instructor's vehicle).
+The traffic expert(s) (there are cantons in which you are accompanied by two experts, e.g. BS/BL) will accompany you as a passenger.
 The second expert or the doctor, as mentioned above, will ride in the back seat.
-No other persons (third persons) are allowed to ride along.
+No other persons (third parties) are allowed to ride along.

-Different routes (urban, extra-urban and expressways) will be driven.
-In addition, skills such as parking, turning, emergency braking, etc. will be tested.
-Your driving competence will then be discussed with you.
-Both experts record their findings in writing.
+Various routes (urban, extra-urban and dual carriageways) are driven.
+In addition, skills such as parking, turning, emergency braking, etc. are tested.
+Your driving skills will then be discussed with you.
+Both experts or the expert and the accompanying doctor will record their findings in writing.

-When do I have to undergo a medically supervised control drive?
+When do I have to undergo a medically supervised driving test to check my fitness to drive?

 Arriow FAQ

-Your fitness to drive could not be definitively clarified in the course of the previous medical examination.
-Findings have been made, the effects of which on your fitness to drive must be checked within the framework of the practical test drive.
+Your fitness to drive could not be definitively clarified during the medical examination to date.
+Findings have been identified whose effects on your fitness to drive must be checked as part of the medically supervised journey.
 The legal basis for this is(Art.
 29 of the Traffic Licensing Ordinance VZV).

 Arriow FAQ

-The control drive is carried out by a traffic expert from the Road Traffic Office together with a doctor.
-Both experts have many years of experience and specialised training.
-The traffic expert is responsible for the control drive and observes your technical skills, the doctor records the medically relevant behaviour.
+The journey is carried out by a traffic expert from the Road Traffic Office together with a doctor.
+Both experts have many years of experience and specialized training.
+The traffic expert is responsible for the test drive and observes your technical skills, while the doctor records the medically relevant behavior.

 Who decides on passing or failing the control drive?